Hollywood John Boyega to invest in Nollywood — Nigeria Today

 Hollywood actor, John Boyega has expressed willingness to invest in Nollywood to further boost the movie sector.

-Boyega, 27, spoke with our correspondent on Thursday night on the sideline of Glenfidich circle of maverick’s business meeting organised by PlayNetwork Nigeria in collaboration with Transcorp Hilton in Abuja.
+Boyega, 27, spoke with newsmen on Thursday night on the sideline of Glenfidich circle of maverick’s business meeting organised by PlayNetwork Nigeria in collaboration with Transcorp Hilton in Abuja.

 The British-Nigerian born actor said he intends to spend some time in Nigeria to produce a movie based on and inspired by Nigerian lifestyle and heritage.